jounihenrikki/bashy/README.md

     .local/bin/color-cubes
     .config/color/color-names
       Demo scripts providing useful information on terminal colors.
-      Enable 256 colors or truecolor in your terminal to see full set color patterns.
+      Enable 256 colors in your terminal to see all color patterns.

     .local/bin/array.bash
       Functions for array manipulation